 We’ve written extensively about the Acura TLX, its capabilities, and various features on this blog.
 Today, we will talk about what fuel this sedan needs and what fuels are strictly prohibited.
 Let’s start with a quick answer:

 All generations of the Acura TLX manufactured from 2015 onwards take premium unleaded gasoline with an octane rating of 91 or higher.
-Gasoline with an octane rating of 87 – 90 may be used temporarily when 91 octane is not available, resulting in decreased engine performance.
+Gasoline with an octane rating of 87 – 90 may be used temporarily when 91 octane is unavailable, resulting in decreased engine performance.

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.

-Let’s first talk about the use of premium gasoline vs. regular gasoline in the Acura TLX.
-As mentioned above, Acura advises you to use premium gasoline with an octane of 91.
+Let’s first talk about premium gasoline vs. regular gasoline in the Acura TLX.
+As mentioned above, Acura advises using premium gasoline with an octane of 91.
 However, many people wonder if it isn’t a better idea to use fuel with an even higher octane rating.

-On the other hand, using fuels with a lower than recommended octane rating is (somewhat) harmful to the engine.
-Acura states that you can use 87 – 90 octane whenever 91 octane is not available.
+On the other hand, using fuels with a lower-than-recommended octane rating is (somewhat) harmful to the engine.
+Acura states that you can use 87 – 90 octane whenever 91 octane is unavailable.
 Most likely, this will not damage the engine, but it will result in a decrease in performance.

 Another topic we need to talk about is the use of reformulated gasoline.
 Reformulated gasoline is the gasoline that’s mandatory in more than 19 areas of the United States.
 It was first introduced in California in the ’90s, and since then, it has been gaining ground.